-This manual will take you, step -by-step, through exercises that are meant to introduce you quickly and informatively through the PandA model.
-In the following pages you will learn to
+This manual will take you, step-by-step, through exercises that are meant to introduce you quickly and informatively through the PandA model.
+In the following pages you will learn to:

-- Report and Plan via a provided Income Statement spreadsheet that accesses all business date within the model, by Version (Actual, Budget, Forecast); Entity, Department, Year, Month; Account. - Utilize various Drivers for Plan scenarios across selected Accounts, as well as other means to enter data for collaborative budgeting and forecasting. - "Closing a month," and using the Dimension Editor to customize a PandA model to your business. - Model management, including clearing the model; bringing in data in bulk; understanding Security; accessing default and creating custom Subsets, the use of "Excel Functions," and; saving a PowerExcel Slice. - Lastly, there is a Resources section concerning the PowerExcel Sidebar and Add-In ribbon.
+- Report and Plan via a provided Income Statement spreadsheet that accesses all business data within the model, by Version (Actual, Budget, Forecast); Entity, Department, Year, Month; Account. - Simulate budget contribution entry and utilize various Drivers for Plan scenarios across selected Accounts, as well as other means to enter data for collaborative budgeting and forecasting. - Model management, including clearing parts/all of the model; understanding Security; Default and Custom Subsets, and; saving Slices to the Cloud, for collaborative planning and reporting applications. - Create your own ad hoc analytics and reports using PowerExcel's features. - Lastly, there is a Resources section concerning the PowerExcel Sidebar and Add-In ribbon.